monsanto/readline-complete.el/README.markdown

-I find it particularly annoying that Emacs *shell* buffers do no toffer satisfactory completions, but xterm does.
+I find it particularly annoying that Emacs *shell* buffers do not offer satisfactory completions, but xterm does.
 I even used ansi-term for a while because of this (oh god).
 What I really wanted was for Emacs to show completions via auto-complete.el, like every other mode I use often.
 This package hopes to deliver on that promise.

 Installation and more info: see .el file.